Would you ever choose to live apart from your spouse in different houses? In the military community, this happens more often than you might think.

-But what we want to focus on in particular is the housing situation.
+What we want to focus on in particular is the housing situation.
 You’re going to need two households now!
-Your family will probably stay in the house they currently are in, but if you live on the installation, you will have to move off.
+Your family will probably stay in the house they currently are in, but if you live on a military installation, you will have to move off.
 (Cha-ching, expense.)
 Your service member may or may not be authorized a room in the barracks.
 (Cha-ching, another expense.)

 So now you’re looking at two housing payments with one, fixed BAH amount.
 At this point, many geo-bachelors look for a roommate to share a furnished apartment.
 This is often the best financial decision looking at a separation of this kind.
 There are many apartments available close to military installations, but they are not all created equal.